DMscotifer/emacs-config/README.md

 This is my personal Emacs configuration, recently re-written for easy modification.
 I have attempted to break down everything into self-contained blocks that can ('mostly') be removed without causing initialisation errors.

-Emacs supports a variety of languages, but I have added hooks for a several languages - particularly around focusing particularly on web development.
+Emacs supports a variety of languages, but I have added hooks for a several languages - focusing particularly on web development.

 The style is modelled after atom.
 It is aesthetically pleasing and works well with tile managers, like xmonad.